riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 `// todo: add image of object libary view controller`

-Drag and drop the view controller to the right of our inital view controller.
+Drag and drop the view controller to the right of our inital view controller. ??
 You can use the guidelines both view controller in-line with each other.

 `// todo: add image of two view controllers with guidelines`

-Use the object library again to add a button to first view controller.
+Use the object library again to add a button to the first view controller.
 Place it in the centre of the first view controller and change the text to **Segue** and increase the font size to 28.
 I'm going to add horizontal and vertical constraints so it's always in the centre at least for now.

-To add a segue when we press our button, click and drag from button to our second view controller, while holding down <kbd>ctrl</kbd>.
+To add a segue when we press our button, click and drag from the button to our second view controller, while holding down <kbd>ctrl</kbd>.
 A small pop up menu will appear, select the **Show** option; all this option does is move us from one view controller to another, the other options are beyond the scope of this workshop.

 _For more information on the other types of segues, read [Using Segues](https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/UsingSegues.html)._